 If you are looking for work, you might find these local jobs sites helpful:

-If you want to look for free online courses or are thinking about a career change, go to our Jobs Advice page.
+If you want to look for free online courses or are thinking about a career change, go to our Employment Support page.

 The trustees have been recruited as representatives of our local community and for their diverse skills and experience, including health and wellbeing, especially mental health, business, finance, charitable activity and management.
 They ensure we make best use of funds we receive, and set our policies and procedures, and they shape our long term plans and protect our values and reputation.